urwa/GoogleAppsScript/README.md

 ## MailChimpCampaigns-ClickAnalysis
 Provides click analysis for various campaigns on one sheet with campaign id, campaign name, first name, last name, time of click.

+## HTMLFrom-GoogleSheets
+An independantly hosted HTML Form, to upload files to Google Drive and save responses + file url to Google Sheets.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.